Historical Trends: Divorce Rates in America by Year & What They Mean for Modern Family

 Recent data show that divorce rates in the United States have dropped to some of the lowest in decades.

-While this trend looks positive initially, the numbers reveal that marriage patterns and family life are changing in other ways.
+While this trend appears positive at first, the numbers reveal that marriage patterns and family life are changing in other ways.

 2023 Divorce Rate Snapshot